-Although we love looking in glossy magazines at the beautiful shiny new kitchens complete with larder cupboards and centre islands with high stools and belfast sinks, they are not always going to fit into our own spaces.
+We love looking in glossy magazines at the beautiful shiny new kitchens complete with larder cupboards and centre islands with high stools and Belfast sinks.
+However, they are not always going to fit into our own spaces.

 When planning your space, it may be advantageous to draw out your kitchen on graph paper.
 This will give you an idea of the size of the room without any of the existing units and provide a blank canvas to work from.

 Don’t forget to consider doors, windows, wall space, boilers, stop cocks and ceiling height.
 These may limit where you can and can not install cabinets and appliances.